-There are two age appropriate guides to support children 5-11-year olds and 12-17 year olds.
-The guides explain each step of the process, support and special measures that are available.
+There is an age appropriate guide to support children aged 5-11 years old.
+The guidesexplain each step of the process, support and special measures that are available.
 There are diagrams illustrating the courtroom structure and the use of video links is explained.
+The link to the guide can be found here Going to Court: A Guide for 5 - 11 year olds